Eigen-Consulting/eigen-prompting-interview/README.md

 7. Questions about your experience with LLMs and prompt engineering
 8. Questions about LLMs at a high level and understanding your intuitions

+The format of the interview is as follows:
+- There are 4 levels
+- Each level tests a different skill in prompt engineering
+- Some levels have right answers (verified by test cases, and there can be multiple right answers), and some levels are more open-ended

+Each level, you'll be switching between a `prompts.txt` file, a `description.md` for each level's instructions, and a `tests.yaml` where you can write test cases.
+The folder attached has a dummy problem that emulates the structure.

+If you need to brush up on prompt engineer and LLM's, [this is a great resource](https://thenameless.net/astral-kit/anthropic-peit-00)

 ## Pre-Interview Setup